Is your company name outdated, or does it no longer reflect the nature of your business?

 Instead of filing a new company, you can simply call us.
 We can prepare and file a Delaware Certificate of Amendment to the Certificate of Formation (for LLCs) or Certificate of Incorporation (for corporations) with the Delaware Secretary of State’s office.

 This filing officially changes the name, either immediately or on an effective date, whichever option is selected by the client.
+This is used to make changes to a Delaware LLC's Certificate of Formation or for other Delaware business entities.

 Filing a name amendment, as opposed to filing a new company, will allow you to maintain the history that is connected to your original filing.
 Assets don’t change hands, liabilities remain the same, all contracts remain in force and all accounting and tax records remain the same.